Fresh Content SEO Alternative: Preventing Decay Right from the Start

 The same applies to statistics.
 The most popular pop songs of 2009 do not matter that much anymore in 2017.
 Be cautious with visualizing data when you’re creating content for longevity.

-For example on my cycling blog I started with images 400px wide.
-The a few years later I switched to a them that allowed larger images – 500px – wide.
-Now another few years later the standard images are 640px.
+For example on my cycling blog I started out with images that 400 pixels wide.
+Then – a few years later – I switched to a theme that allowed larger images – 500px – wide.

 The posts where the images are still the original 400px wide ones almost look as if I had put thumbnails in them but forgot to make them clickable.